 A Bit More About Me

 I have been married for 31 years and have three wonderful children.
 All three are on their way to creating wonderful lives for themselves.
-My oldest is married and working for the Army Core of Engineers as a Geologist.
+My oldest is married and is a geologist.
 One of the twins, Courtney, is a graduate of Informatics and paving her way through this technology world, and our other twin, Jeremy, is going through a program to become an electrician.
 We are super proud of all three of them!

 UPDATE!
-I’m finally a GAM!
+I’m finally a NANA!
 Our first grandbaby was born in 2022 – EEEEEKKK!!!!
 LOVING IT!